backdrop-contrib/uc_addresses/README.txt

 - view own addresses:
     Roles with this permission can view all own addresses in their address book, *including* the default addresses.
-- view everyone's default addresses
+- view all default addresses
     Roles with this permission can view all default addresses of all users, *including* their own default addresses.
-- view everyone's addresses
+- view all addresses
     Roles with this permission can view all addresses of all users, including addresses of their own.
 - add/edit own addresses
     Roles with this permission can add addresses to their own address book and edit own addresses.
 They are also able to view their own addresses.
-- add/edit everyone's addresses
+- add/edit all addresses
     Roles with this permission can add addresses to address books of any user and edit addresses of all users.
 They are also be able to view all addresses.